1.0.2164 (b09c50c) https://tic80.com (C) 2017-2022

 After the time specified by hold has elapsed, btnp will return true each time period is passed if the key is still down.

-after 2 seconds and continue to check its state every 1/10th of a second, you would use btnp(0, 120, 6).
+For example, to re-examine the state of button `0` after 2 seconds and continue to check its state every 1/10th of a second, you would use btnp(0, 120, 6).

 Since time is expressed in ticks and TIC runs at 60 frames per second, we use the value of 120 to wait 2 seconds and 6 ticks (ie 60/10) as the interval for re-checking.

-circ(x y radius color)
+`circ(x y radius color)`

 This function draws a filled circle of the desired radius and color with its center at x, y.